vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 ## Functions

-Here can be noticed **print**, which is an embedded Python function.
-As its name already suggests, the print function produced a direct output of argument message to the screen or other standard output device.
-We will talk about functions in more depth, but for now, it can be realized as specialized workers for a particular job (see figure 1).
+Here, ** print ** can be noticed, which is an embedded Python function.
+As its name suggests, the print function produces a direct output of the argument message to the screen or other standard output device.
+We will talk about functions in more depth, but for now, they can be realized as specialized workers for a particular job (see Figure 1).

 <center>